OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 ```

 Once you are logged in, you can call a purpose-built script or use
-`invoke-safeguard-method.sh` to call any endpoint in the Safeguard API.
+`invoke-safeguard-method.sh` to call any endpoint in the SPP API.

 One thing you may have noticed is that safeguard-bash doesn't have an
 equivalent to the `-Insecure` parameter from safeguard-ps.
 By default,